NivGon/NivGon/README.md

 🧑‍🎓 I'm a student, 16 years old.

-🌱 I’m currently learning C# & Rust
+🌱 I’m currently learning C# And Rust

 ### <h1>Tools that I think I know how to use </h1>